rjnesspor/interpreter/README.md

 *input.txt*
 ```
-define integer x as 10
-define integer y as 5
-define string message as The value of x minus y is:
+define string message as Enter a number:

-define integer z as 0
-redefine z as x - y

 print message
-print z

-define string test as Is x minus y less than 7?
+input integer as val

+define integer y as 0
+redefine y as 5 + val

-define string yes as Yes!
+define string response as Your number plus 5 equals:

+print response
+print y

+if y > 10
-define string no as No!
+define string greater as The result is greater than 10!

-print test

-if z < 7
-print yes
+print greater
 endif

-if z > 7
+if y < 10
+define string less as The result is less than 10!
+print less
+endif

+if y = 10
+define string equal as The result equals 10!
-print no
+print equal
 endif

 leave success